 However, if the words are flowing, never stop writing.
 If you complete a full draft in one sitting, that’s fabulous.
 My point here is not to start, finish and submit or publish a piece all in one continuous chunk of time.

 4. Break your writing into segments.
 I’ve found that my writing is more polished and comprehensive when completed in pieces.
 This method makes me focus on a specific task, rather than the project as a whole (even if it is only 400 words) and ensures that I look at it with a fresh set of eyes at least once.

 I don’t know about you, but anything I write on a Friday afternoon after a busy week isn’t nearly as strong as say Monday afternoon!
 So, this method ensures that your writing gets the full, fresh attention is deserves since it gets worked on over multiple days.

 Here’s a basic breakdown of the various segments I’ll schedule for each article:

 - General brainstorming, headline writing and subhead writing

 - Basic research, conduct interviews, find sources, make an outline

 - Create a messy rough draft without worries about typos or grammar

 - Read it once again, then publish or submit to a client.

 5. Make writing a habit.
-You’ve heard this a million times in regards to exercise and eating healthy, but making writing part of your routine also makes it easier.
+You’ve heard this a million times regarding exercise and eating healthy, but making writing part of your routine also makes it easier.